Deeply Dippy

 "Deeply Dippy" is a song by British trio Right Said Fred from their debut album, Up (1992).
-Written by Right Said Fred and produced by Tommy D, "Deeply Dippy" was the third single by Right Said Fred.
-It bested the number-two chart peak of "I'm Too Sexy" in the United Kingdom by peaking atop the UK Singles Chart for three weeks in April 1992, replacing Shakespears Sister's two month chart-topping single, "Stay".

-Outside the United Kingdom, "Deeply Dippy" reached number one in Ireland for four weeks and entered the top 20 in Austria, Belgium, Germany, the Netherlands, and New Zealand.
-The song failed to chart in the United States, where "I'm Too Sexy" had reached number one, other than on the Billboard Hot Dance Club Play chart, peaking at number nine.
-It did manage to reach the top 100 in Canada, climbing to number 82 in August 1992.
+Written by Right Said Fred and produced by Tommy D, "Deeply Dippy" was released in March 1992 by Tug Records as the third single by the trio.
+It peaked atop the UK Singles Chart for three weeks in April 1992.
+Outside the United Kingdom, "Deeply Dippy" reached number one in Ireland and entered the top 20 in Austria, Belgium, Germany, the Netherlands, and New Zealand.
+The song failed to chart on the US Billboard Hot 100 but did peak at number nine on Billboard Dance Club Play chart.
+NME ranked "Deeply Dippy" number 22 in their list of "Singles of the Year" in December 1992.